"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

 If a person deals with a specific topic, then he needs targeted information.
 This should provide the consciousness.
 'Being conscious' means, as I said, receiving information, which is then passed on to the brain. "

-"The midpoint formed in each case may focus on the subject, and consciousness provides the brain with more accurate facts through intense perception," concluded GP.
+"So the aim formed in each case focuses on the topic, and consciousness provides the brain with more precise facts through intensive perception," concluded GP.

 "For example, thinking," I explained, "because of a stimulus or a question, consciousness seeks information in the outside world and immediately sends each one to the brain.
 This looks for experiences or similarities.
 These intermediate results become conscious again, etc. The interplay goes on until you have a coherent feeling or cannot get any further.
 The end product of thinking is formulated by the brain and becomes aware only fractions of a second or later. "